-Helen Baker, PhD, MSc, FNP-BC is an Assistant Professor, clinical track, and has a background in anthropology, French, and public health prior to starting her career in nursing.
+Helen Baker, PhD, MSc, FNP-BC is an Associate Professor, clinical track, and has a background in anthropology, French, and public health prior to starting her career in nursing.
 Dr. Baker spent two years working in northern Togo as a Peace Corps Health volunteer and then returned to Togo for an additional year as a Peace Corps Response volunteer working with the AgirPF project at EngenderHealth while completing her doctoral research on integrated family planning programs in urban Togo.
 Dr. Baker currently serves as the Global and Community Engagement Coordinator for the Lillian Carter Center for Global Health and Social Responsibility within the Nell Hodgson Woodruff School of Nursing.

 IDN Thought Leadership Fellow, Institute for Developing Nations, Emory University, 2018

 Jonas Scholar, Jonas Center for Nursing and Veterans Healthcare, 2014-2016